 Since the only difference between this problem and the previous one is in the initial condition, steps (b)-(f) are the same and need not be repeated.
 Briefly describe, and sketch, a physical situation which this models, and then carry out steps (g) and (h), given this new initial condition.

-8. Consider the 2D heat equation
+9. Consider the following boundary value problem for the 2D heat equation